dekuNukem/STM32_tutorials/lesson4_timers_and_pwm/README.md

 ```
 CCR1 is for channel 1, change it to CCR2, CCR3, CCR4 if you you're using other channels.

 Low-level peripheral registers is another massive rabbit hole that I'm not going into.
-After all, abstracting them is what HAL library is for in the first place.
+After all, abstracting them is the job for HAL library in the first place.

 However if you're feeling adventurous, feel free to dive in the thousand-page [reference manual](../resources/datasheets/stm32f0_reference_manual.pdf) and find out the details about every single peripheral registers.
 Then you can find their `typedef`s in the beginning of [device header file](sample_code_pwm/Drivers/CMSIS/Device/ST/STM32F0xx/Include/stm32f030x6.h) and manipulate them directly.